-- We practiced meditation on the in- and out-breath and mindfulness in order to begin taking back control from the addict self and to strengthen the Spiritual self. - We learned that this takes strong Spiritual muscles and that a rigorous training program with daily practice is needed to keep them strong. - We learned that you can control which self the addict self or the Spiritual self is active at any given time, even in high risk situations. - We learned that it is possible to act in a way that people around us are aware of, and can benefit from, our special Spiritual qualities.
+- We practiced meditation on the in- and out-breath and mindfulness in order to begin taking back control from the addict self and to strengthen the spiritual self. - We learned that this takes strong Spiritual muscles and that a rigorous training program with daily practice is needed to keep them strong. - We learned that much of the time we live our lives quite unaware of our thoughts, feelings, and actions. - We learned that when we are not mindful, the addict self can quickly take control. - We learned that we need to fill our minds with things that help us remember our spiritual nature such as a personally meaningful prayer that we can use throughout the day.

 In a few minutes the group will be over.
 Until we meet again next week, keep reminding yourself of your true nature.
 Once you are back into the routine of daily life, it can be easy to lose sight of who you really are.
 Just remember, you are not your addict self - the addict self is that habit pattern of mind that lies to you over and over again promising you relief from your suffering when in fact it just causes more and more suffering.
 Don't forget that.
 Remind yourself of your Spiritual nature and its capacity for love and compassion, and enact it in your daily life.
 I know you can do it.
 Just keep practicing your meditation daily and try to be more mindful in everything that you do.
-When you practice, you are strengthening your Spiritual muscles and making your Spiritual self stronger and your addict self weaker.
+When you practice, you are strengthening your spiritual muscles and making your Spiritual self stronger and your addict self weaker.
 Each step you take on your Spiritual path, no matter how small, takes you closer to your goal.
 You have taken several steps today.
 Well done.
 Let's end as we always do with our Spiritual stretch.

-11. The Spiritual Stretch
+11. The Spiritual Stretch.

 The Spiritual Stretch is shown in the Appendix.
 Its purpose is for group members to renew their commitment to staying on their Spiritual path throughout the day in their thoughts, words, deeds, and perceptions, and to be open to the experience and expression of their Spiritual nature in all their daily activities.
-Group members stand and, while in various postures, recite the following affirmations.
+Group members stand and, in while in various postures, recite the following the affirmations